Jashwanth101114/Padala/README.md

 Page contains some details to be filled by the customer and the page also contaains our address.By clicking on the send button the respected order or compaint will be sent to us.

 This is the brief description about the website AGRONY.The main motto to design this website and the products and services which are offered.

+You can check out my website by pressing the following link https://mango-coast-04c1cfb10.1.azurestaticapps.net